-- Middle & High Schools will send out a weekly notification to the entire school community with the number of COVID cases.
-Individuals who are positive will be asked to inform anyone they feel has been a personal close contact.
+- Middle and High Schools will send out a weekly notification to the entire school community with the number of COVID cases.

-- Athletics & After School Programs: Coaches/Coordinators will notify individuals when there is a positive case on a CCSD sports team or program.
+- Athletics and After-School Programs: Coaches/Coordinators will notify individuals when there is a positive case on a CCSD sports team or program.

 - All schools will utilize the CCSD COVID Data Dashboard in their weekly communications with their community.